 There are interactive wands that look like those of popular characters like Voldemort, Harry Potter, Hermione Granger, and more.
 Or choose an interactive wand not featured in the movies, but instead based on the type of “wood” and core used to make it.

 We own four very different Wizarding World of Harry Potter interactive wands from Universal Orlando and are still continually tempted when new versions are released.

 How Much Do Wizarding World Of Harry Potter Interactive Wands Cost?

 As of February 2023, Wizarding World of Harry Potter interactive wands, regardless of exact design, cost $63.
 Each interactive wand comes with a beautiful box to safely store your wand plus a map of all the interactive magic spots within the Wizarding World of Harry Potter.
 Check current prices and available options here.

 Where Can I Use The Interactive Wand?

 There are nine places to perform magic in Hogsmeade, sixteen places in Diagon Alley, plus two “secret” spots in Diagon Alley.

-Tips For Casting Spells With Your Wizarding World of Harry Potter Interactive Wand
+Tips For Casting Spells With Wizarding World of Harry Potter Interactive Wands

 Handle Your Wand Carefully